SPSCommerce/kube-ephemeral-storage-exporter/README.md

-# k8s-ephemeral-storage-exporter
+# kube-ephemeral-storage-exporter

 Simple prometheus exporter that exports ephemeral storage metrics usage per pod.
-Such information is not available in kubelet metrics, so this project was created.
+Such information is not available in kubelet metrics so far, so this project was created.
 Metrics example:
 ```
 pod_ephemeral_storage_utilization{namespace="kube-system",node="ip-10-140-26-17.ec2.internal",pod="aws-node-bhshq"} 24576